8-night bucket-list trip

-India is a vast South Asian country with diverse terrain – from Himalayan peaks to Indian Ocean coastline – and history reaching back 5 millennia.
+India is a vast South Asian country with diverse terrain – from Himalayan peaks to Indian Ocean coastline, with history reaching back 5 millennia.
 In the north, Mughal Empire landmarks include Delhi’s Red Fort complex and massive Jama Masjid mosque, plus Agra’s iconic Taj Mahal mausoleum.
+This exciting Golden Triangle tour will allow you to marvel at so many of India’s most famous and spectacular landmarks as well as visiting their majestic tigers in their natural habitat.

 Call us today on: